 As you learn about organizations that might be worth approaching as hosts, consider how your substantive expertise and intellectual agenda connect to the work of those organizations.
 For humanists and interpretive social scientists, that assessment will most likely focus on some domain of society and culture in a given historical context, along with communication skills and the ability to synthesize information of different types.
 For quantitative social scientists, that evaluation will probably concentrate on specific conceptual models about some arena of human behavior, along with salient policy dilemmas and research techniques.
 For scientists, it will likely involve identifying the organizations that pursue research related to the most relevant fields of inquiry.

-In what ways might your extensive knowledge be relevant for a given organization?
-And how might research projects undertaken for an employer (often as part of a team) give you fresh perspective relevant to your main areas of study, and even thesis research.
+Consider in what ways might your extensive knowledge be relevant for a given organization.
+Explore how research projects undertaken for an employer (often as part of a team) give you fresh perspective relevant to your main areas of study, and even thesis research.

 Find Your Contacts

 Your chances of success are greatly increased if you can first make a personal connection with someone inside the organization.
 If you already know someone there, ask for an introduction to someone in the relevant area who might be able to hire you.
-If you don’t know anyone, you might be able to locate a mutual acquaintance through LinkedIn and request an introduction that way.
+If you don’t know anyone, you might be able to locate a mutual acquaintance through LinkedIn and request an introduction.
 For science doctoral students, faculty often have connections to organizations that undertake scientific analysis in their area of specialization.
-For everyone, the Duke Alumni Directory can identify alumni who work (or worked) at specific employers of interest.
+For everyone, the Duke Alumni Directory can identify alumni with connections to specific employers of interest.
 There is also the possibility of choosing an appropriate individual from an organization’s staff list.

 Whether or not you can reference a personal connection, a polite, well-written, and concise email often yields a reply.1 The best first step usually is to request an informational interview to learn more about the organization and its work.
-In normal times, in-person meetings are best; in our current circumstances that mandate physical distancing, phone conversations or online meetings via Zoom or Skype will be imperative.
+In normal times, in-person meetings are best; in our current circumstances, phone conversations or online meetings via Zoom or Skype will be imperative.

 Make Your Case